RaeesBhatti/ssh-agent-helper/README.md

 # SSH Agent Helper
-It sets up your environment (CMD, PowerShell) for ssh-agent seamlessly
+Use SSH keys from CMD, PowerShell, etc. on Windows

 ## What does it fix?
-In a world before this program, if you wanted to use `ssh` (or `git` authenticated via ssh keys) from Command Prompt or PowerShell, you either had to use startup scripts for the terminals or set the `ssh-agent` variables manually on each instance.
+If you want to use `ssh` with SSH keys (or `git` authenticated via SSH keys) from Command Prompt (`cmd`) or PowerShell, you either have to use startup scripts for the terminals or set the `ssh-agent` variables manually on each instance.
 This program just simply make `ssh-agent` universally available to programs launched from Windows environment.
+Which means that you can use do `ssh-add` to add keys that will be available in all terminals.
-Which means that you can use your precious `ssh` and `git` right from Command Prompt, PowerShell, Bash or any other.
+And use your precious `ssh` and `git` right from Command Prompt, PowerShell, Bash or any other.

 ## Usage
 Download the binary from [latest release](https://github.com/raeesbhatti/ssh-agent-helper/releases/latest).